- North Carolina

 While we have the ability to take and share photos instantly, nothing reminds us of the places we’ve been and the good times we’ve had quite like a tangible trinket – the more interesting and uncommon, the better.
-You’ll find no shortage of distinct souvenirs in the U.S. National Parks' gift shops, from stuffed animals to collectible coins to games, including a U.S. National Park-themed Monopoly board.
-You’ll also find plenty of items unique to the parks, such as the four described below.
+You’ll find no shortage of distinct souvenirs in U.S. national parks' gift shops, from stuffed animals to collectible coins to games, including a U.S. National Park-themed Monopoly board.
+You’ll also find plenty of items unique to each park, including the four described below.

 Bear Carvings from Great Smoky Mountains National Park